ahawker/ulid/README.rst

 UUID can be suboptimal for many uses-cases because:

--  It isn't the most character efficient way of encoding 128 bits of randomness
+-  It isn’t the most character efficient way of encoding 128 bits of randomness
 -  UUID v1/v2 is impractical in many environments, as it requires access to a unique, stable MAC address